garrettbates/garrettdbates.com/_posts/2025-09-21-driving-complex-decisions.md

     <img src="/assets/driving-complex-decisions/adjusting-the-path.svg" alt="Adjusting the path" >
 </div>

-By this point you've laid out at least one solution for the group to consider.
-There should be relief amongst the group that independent of anything else - at least there exists one path forward.
-Now is the time to pull out the full potential of the group and incorporate their thoughts into the strategy.
+By this point you've laid out at least one solution for the team to consider.
+There should be relief amongst the team that independent of anything else - at least there exists one path forward.
+Now is the time to pull out the full potential of the team and incorporate their thoughts into the strategy.
 Prepare your ego since this is the point at which your provocation proposal gets ripped to shreds.

 Lean into every alternative and criticism and seek to understand them in depth.
 Write down the points that people believe should influence the decision.
 Gracefully navigate [emotionally charged objections](/anything-but-option-b).
 Follow up on any recommended data analysis.
 The final output should look something like this: